-11. Corporate Restructuring
+13. Corporate Restructuring

 In February 2022, the Company implemented a corporate restructuring to align its resources to focus on its UBX1325 program while further extending operating capital.
 The restructuring resulted in an elimination of 29 positions, or approximately 50% of the Company's workforce, in the first nine months of 2022.
 The Company incurred a one-time employee benefits and severance charge of approximately \$1.9 million in operating expenses which was primarily recorded in the first nine months of 2022.
 Restructuring charges incurred under this plan primarily consisted of employee termination benefits.
 Employee termination benefits include \$1.6 million of severance costs, \$0.2 million of employee-related benefits, \$0.1 million of payroll taxes and supplemental one-time termination payments.
-Charges and other costs related to the workforce reduction and structure realignment, and non-cash share-based compensation credits related to the forfeiture of stock options for \$1.7 million, are included in operating expenses in the Statement of Operations and Comprehensive Loss.
+Charges and other costs related to the workforce reduction and structure realignment, and non-cash share-based compensation credits related to the forfeiture of stock options for \$1.7 million, are included in operating expenses in the Statements of Operations and Comprehensive Loss.
 Of the total charge, \$1.4 million was recorded to research and development expenses and \$0.5 million was recorded to general and administrative expenses during the year ended December 31, 2022.
-The Company may also incur additional costs not currently contemplated due to events that may occur as a result of, or that are associated with, the restructuring.